-QMA PAU 1 Type of survey or assessment No surveys or assessments have been undertaken Date Comments PAU 2 Relative abundance estimate using standardised CPUE index based on commercial catch 2014 Standardised CPUE showed slight oscillation without trend between 1992 and 2001 and has remained flat from 2002 until 2014.
-PAU 3 Quantitative assessment using a Bayesian length based model 2013 For the 2013 stock assessment nine model runs where conducted.
+QMA Type of survey or assessment Date Comments PAU 1 No surveys or assessments have been undertaken PAU 2 Relative abundance estimate using standardised CPUE index based on commercial catch 2014 Standardised CPUE showed slight oscillation without trend between 1992 and 2001 and has remained flat from 2002 until 2014.
+PAU 3 Quantitative assessment using a Bayesian length based model 2013 For the 2013 stock assessment nine model runs were conducted.
 The Shellfish Working Group agreed on a base case model which estimated M within the model but fixed the growth parameters as providing a reliable estimate of the status of the stocks in PAU 3 with the caveat that the model most likely underestimated uncertainty in growth but adequately estimated uncertainty in natural mortality.
+The status of the stock was estimated to be 52% B_0

+Table 4 [Continued]

-The status of the stock was estimated at $52\%B_0$ PAU 4 Quantitative assessment using a Bayesian length based model 2016 In February 2010 the Shellfish Working Group (SFWG) agreed that, due to the lack of data of adequate quality to use in the Bayesian length-based model, a stock assessment for PAU 4 using this model was not appropriate.
+PAU 4 CPUE Standardisation 2016 In February 2010 the Shellfish Working Group (SFWG) agreed that, due to the lack of data of adequate quality to use in the Bayesian length-based model, a stock assessment for PAU 4 using this model was not appropriate.
 In 2016 an analysis of the last 14 years of CPUE data was done.
 This report showed a potential decline in the fishery since the early 2000s, however the poor data quality is causing considerable uncertainty about the real trend in the fishery.
 PAU 5A Quantitative assessment using a Bayesian length based model 2014 The 2014 stock assessment was conducted over two subareas of the QMA.
 The SFWG was satisfied that the stock assessment for both the Southern and Northern areas was reliable based on the available data.
-The status of the stocks was estimated at 41%B 0 for the Southern area and 47%B 0 for the Northern area PAU 5B Quantitative assessment using a Bayesian length based model 2013 The SFWG were satisfied that the stock assessment provided a reliable estimate of the status of the stocks in PAU 5B.
-Sensitivity trials addressed uncertainties associated with various aspects of the input data and model assumptions.
-The status of the stock was estimated to be at $44\% B_0$ PAU 5D Quantitative assessment using a Bayesian length based model 2012 Four assessment runs were presented and all considered to be equally plausible.
-All runs showed that it was Very Unlikely the stock will fall below the soft or hard limits over the next three years at current levels of catch, and suggested that biomass would increase.
-However, the four runs differed in their assessment of the status of the stock relative to the target.
-PAU 6 Biomass estimate 1996 This fishery has a TACC of 1 t

-QMA Type of survey or assessment Date Comments PAU 7 Quantitative assessment using a Bayesian length based model 2015 The SFWG agreed that the stock assessment was reliable based on the available data.
-Currently, spawning stock biomass is estimated at 18% B 0 and likely as not to be below the soft limit, with fishing intensity to be very likely to be above the overfishing threshold PAU 10 No surveys or assessments have been undertaken
+The status of the stocks was estimated to be 41% B_0 for the Southern area and 47% B_0 for the Northern area PAU 5B Quantitative assessment using a Bayesian length based model 2018 The 2018 Plenary accepted this assessment as best scientific information.
+The status of the stock was estimated to be 47% B{θ} .
+PAU 5D Quantitative assessment using a Bayesian length based model 2016 The reference case model estimated that the unfished spawning stock biomass (B_0) was about 2457 t $(2270-2672 \text{ t})$ and the spawning stock population in 2016 (B{2016}) was about 35% $(28-43\%)$ of B_0 .
+The model projection made for three years assuming current catch levels (which includes commercial catch at and using recruitment re-sampled from the recent model estimates, suggested that the spawning stock abundance will increase to about 38% $(28-52\%)$ B_0 over the next three years.
+The projection also indicated that the probability of the spawning stock biomass being above the target (40%) B_0 will increase from about 14% in 2016 to 40% by 2019.
+PAU 6 Biomass estimate 1996 This fishery has a TACC of 1 t PAU 7 Quantitative assessment using a Bayesian length based model 2015 The SFWG agreed that the stock assessment was reliable based on the available data.
+Currently, spawning stock biomass is estimated to be $18\% B_0$ and is about as likely as not to be below the soft limit, with fishing intensity very likely to be above the overfishing threshold.

+PAU 10 No surveys or assessments have been undertaken